digitalfabrik/integreat-app/native/docs/troubleshooting.md

 It often helps to rerun `yarn install` in /native and `bundle exec pod install` in /ios, then clean the build folder in XCode (Shift + Cmd + K), and then restart XCode.

+If working on an M1, some of the pods might not be working correctly yet.
+Go into the Build Settings of the project, to Architecture > Excluded Architectures.
+The Debug and Release area both should have `arm64` under `Any iOS Simulator SDK`.